 How to Identify Stone Moroko

-- Stone Moroko are small fish in the minnow family, usually ranging from 2 to 7.5 cm in total length, but can reach lengths of up to 11 cm.
+- Stone Moroko are small fish in the minnow family, usually ranging from 2 – 7.5 cm (0.8 – 3 in) in total length, but can reach lengths of up to 11 cm (4.3 in).

 - They are characterized by an upturned mouth, which allows them to feed from the surface of the water.

 - Stone Moroko have a dorsal (back) fin containing three spines and several soft rays as well as a large caudal (tail) fin.

 - Stone Moroko is black or dark grey in colour with lighter shades of grey on their sides and yellow-green to silver on their bellies.

 - Learn how to identify Stone Moroko and how to prevent the introduction or spread of this unwanted species.

 - Never buy or keep Stone Moroko.
 It is against the law to keep a Stone Moroko as a pet, use it as bait, or have a live Stone Moroko in your possession.

 - Don’t release any live fish into Ontario lakes or rivers.
 If you are fishing and incidentally catch a Stone Moroko, you must destroy it.
 Do not return it to the water.